 Each mouse has a name and is related to the others.
 Read more about the history and get some location hints from VisitGreenville.

-If you aren't into scavenger hunts, then just stroll up Main St towards Springwood Cemetery to window shop.
+If you aren't into scavenger hunts, then just stroll up Main Street towards Springwood Cemetery to window shop.
 There are a plethora of local clothing boutiques and art galleries, as well as larger stores, such as Brooks Brothers or Anthropologie, that make for good window shopping.

 Definitely stop at Mast General Store, which is one of my all time favorite places because it has good outdoor clothing equipment and huge barrels of candy.
 Because those two should always go together really.
 You’ll aslo find a really fun toy, O.P.
 Taylor’s store at 117 N. Main Street.

 If you have kids, head for Linky Stone Park, at the underpass of Academy St along the Reedy River.
 The park is about a quarter of a mile from The Falls Park along the Swamp Rabbit Trail, a pretty walk along the Reedy River.